 Growing Amaryllis Plants from Seed vs. Young Nursery Plants

-To grow amaryllis plants by seed, you need to take the pink-colored seeds and plant them straight away.
+To grow amaryllis plants by seed, you need to take the pink-colored seeds and plant them immediately.
 Germination shouldn’t take more than a couple of weeks, but you may have to wait up to six years for them to flower.

 If you buy the amaryllis belladonna from a nursery, you can expect it to be around two feet tall.
 This approach will allow you to enjoy belladonna lily blooms sooner.